-Reasons to Visit Tarascon a Castle and Legend of a Monster in Provence
+Reasons to Visit Tarascon a Castle and a Monster in Provence

 The Heart of Darkness or Niger Focus (later Nerluc) might have been an appropriate name for the hamlet located on the shores of a murky, swampy river.
 The muddy, opaque waters fueled rumours cultivating the nightmares of residents who asked was the beast: